Minimalist Nursery: How to Create a Beautifully Simple Space for Your Baby

 Here’s how I think about it.

-How I Create a Simple Nursery
+How I Created a Minimalist Nursery

 1. Use as little furniture as possible.

 The empty space adds elegance and makes our tiny bedrooms feel bigger.
 For these reasons, I love minimizing furniture in every room of the house.

 And sometimes, the more storage we allow ourselves, the more junk we accumulate to fill it!
 I know I do.
 Less furniture may mean less storage, but for me, that’s not a bad thing.

 In a simple nursery, there’s no reason to over-do the decor.
 Less is more.
 A blank wall is not a sin.
 A few well placed wall decorations can go a long way.